Patch #4905

 Antonio, your patch looks good, though it expects the paths to your repositories to start with /git/.
 Could you please rework it so that the path under which the repositories reside is configurable in the apache config, possibly defaulting to /git/ as that seems to be the canonical example?

-#9 Updated by Antonio García-Domínguez over 1 year ago
+Updated by Antonio García-Domínguez almost 14 years ago

 Felix, there seems to be a slight typo in your patch: both lines 416 and 417 add something.
 I would normally expect the original line to be removed and the new line to be added.